 - This is an encounter which Goes Bad.
 Needless to say, this is a difficult situation for most GM's, but it is a scenario which can often arise.
-After all, being an Adventurer is a risky lifestyle, to put it mildly.
+After all, being an Adventurer is a risky lifestyle.

 Uncommon Energy Damage